Siberian jay: Behaviour and ecology

 The species has a complex and unusual social structure.
 Siberian jays live in small flocks of 2–7 individuals, with the dominant breeding pair at the centre of the group; alongside retained multigenerational offspring and unrelated immigrants.
 Within a group, there is a dominance hierarchy; whereby males are dominant over females and breeders are dominant over non-breeders; with some male non-breeders being dominant over female breeders.
-Flock composition varies, with some comprising only family members, families associated with nonrelated immigrants, and others containing only nonrelated individuals.
-Immigrated unrelated individuals can be tolerated within the territory outside nesting areas.
+The composition of the flocks varies.
+Some comprise only family members and families associated with non-related immigrants.
+Others contain only nonrelated individuals.
+Immigrants that are unrelated to the existing population can be tolerated within the territory outside nesting areas.

-Siberian jays are aggressive to non-related intruders on their territory.
-Two different aggressive responses from territory holders within feeding grounds have been observed: (1) the intruder is approached and forced away, (2) or is chased in flight; although the latter behaviour is more costly to the aggressor.
+Siberian jays are aggressive towards unrelated intruders on their territory.
+Two different aggressive responses have been observed in territory holders within feeding grounds: (1) the intruder is approached and forced away; or (2) the intruder is chased while in flight.
+However, the latter behaviour is more costly to the aggressor.
 Although breeders are considerably more aggressive toward immigrants than retained offspring, aggressive responses appear to be modified by social dominance within groups.
 For example, females have been found to receive significantly more aggression than males because males show more resistance on account of their higher social ranking, therefore resulting in a higher energy cost on the part of the aggressor.
 Siberian jays also appear to recognise their own young through associative learning as opposed to genetic cues, as shown by experiments in which Siberian jays did not differentiate between own and fostered offspring.